 If you’re looking for a cheap phone plan with heaps of data, Vodafone has you covered.
-The telco is offering 100GB plans for just $45 a month.
+The telco is offering 50GB plans for just $35 a month.
 Considering that Vodafone usually flogs 10GB data for $40, this is a pretty damn good deal.
+And if you really want to go hard, it also has 100GB data plans for just $45 a month.

 Cheap Vodafone phone plan

-It’s worth noting that the $45 per month deal is just for the first 12 months.
-After that the price will go up to $60 a month.
-However, it’s a contract-free plan so you can always bounce once the deal expires.
+It’s worth noting that these deals are only applicable for the first 12 months.
+After that the prices will go back to normal.
+However, they’re contract-free plans so you can always bounce once the deal expires.
+ALSO, there is a cheeky way to get the discount for the life of the plan, which we’ll cover below.

 Here’s the widget for the plan: